 If you get hungry between meals, eat foods that are healthy for you, such as raisins, carrot sticks, or a piece of fruit.
 Whole-grain pasta, whole-grain breads, and rice are also good for both you and your baby.

 Why is exercise important?

 Your doctor will suggest that you exercise regularly at a level that is safe for you and the baby.
-Exercise will help keep your blood sugar level normal, and it can also make you feel better.
-Walking is usually the easiest type of exercise when you are pregnant, but swimming or other exercises you enjoy are also beneficial.
+Exercise will help keep your blood sugar level normal.
+It can also make you feel better.
+Walking is usually the easiest type of exercise when you are pregnant.
+But swimming or other exercises you enjoy are also beneficial during this time.
 Ask your doctor to recommend some activities that would be safe for you.

 If you’re not used to exercising, begin by exercising for 5 or 10 minutes every day.
 As you get stronger, you can increase your exercise time to 30 minutes or more per session.
 The longer you exercise and the more often you exercise, the more in control you will be of your blood sugar.

 You do need to be careful about how you exercise.
 Don’t exercise too hard or get too hot while exercising.
 Ask your doctor what activities are safe for you.
 Depending on your age, your pulse shouldn’t go higher than 140 to 160 beats per minute during exercise.
 If you become dizzy or have back pain or other pain while exercising, stop exercising immediately and call your doctor.
 If you have uterine contractions (labor pains), vaginal bleeding, or your water breaks, call your doctor right away.

 What happens after my baby is born?

 You may not need to have blood tests to check your blood sugar while you’re in the hospital after your baby is born.
 However, it may be several weeks after your baby’s birth before your gestational diabetes goes away.
 To make sure it has gone away, your doctor will ask you to have a special blood test 1 or 2 months after you have your baby.